MichaelCurrin/dev-cheatsheets/cheatsheets/other/vscode-extensions/vsce-command.md

 ---
+title: VSCE command
-description: About the vsce command and how to use it
+description: About the `vsce` command and how to use it
 ---
-# VSCE command

 ## What is VSCE?